$250,000 settlement for facial injuries

 Steve Caya obtained a policy limit settlement of $250,000 on behalf of a client who suffered facial fractures when an inattentive driver turned left in front of the client’s pickup truck.

 Facial fractures from car accidents can involve anything from bruised cheekbones, to eye trauma, to multiple fractured bones in the face.
 These injuries are serious and having lasting effects on the victim.
-Scarring, disfigurement, and related injuries involving the brain, neck, and teeth must all be taken into account.
+Pain and suffering, scarring, disfigurement, and related injuries involving the brain, neck, and teeth must all be taken into account.
 Steve Caya works with a network of experts to fully assess the long-term implications of facial injuries.